 - It’s not just all about ranking.
 Location, environment, class size, tuition, demographics, commitment to diversity, student-professor ratio, bar passage rates, and career placement resources are all important aspects to choosing a school that’s right for you.
 Take time to read through the law school’s web sites, attend info sessions at the schools, and contact their admissions offices if you have questions.

 - If you are applying for 5+ law schools, plan carefully how much time you will need to complete each application and plan.
 We recommend spreading out when you turn in your applications as to not overwhelm yourself.

-- Request an official copy of your transcript from every collegiate-level institution you have attended.
+- Request an official copy of your transcript from every collegiate-level institution you have attended (this includes community college).

 Ask for Letters of Recommendations

 - 2-3 months before you start your application, contact your letter writers.
 This will allow them enough time to meet with you if needed and write your letter.

 - We recommend students look over Texas A&M’s guidebook for LORs before meeting with your letter with your writer.

 - Your recommenders will send your LoRs directly to CAS.

 - Always follow up with a thank you card or email to your writers.

 - Follow directions carefully in the formatting and content of your resume by each law school.